Edward Kemp is a UK-based writer, theatre director, translator and dramaturg.

 The Ground Beneath Her Feet

 A staged concert with silent film adapted from Salman Rushdie's novel.
 Music - Victoria Borisova-Ollas.
 Stage and film director - Mike Figgis.
-This was a great success at its premiere in the Manchester International Festival in June, where it was performed by Alan Rickman, Lore Lixenberg, James McOran-Campbell and the Halle Orchestra conducted by Mark Elder.
-The Swedish premiere will take place soon in Stockholm.
+This was a great success at its premiere in the Manchester International Festival in June 2007, where it was performed by Alan Rickman, Lore Lixenberg, James McOran-Campbell and the Halle Orchestra conducted by Mark Elder.
+The Swedish premiere took place the following year and most of this performance can be found on YouTube.
 Plans continue for future performances in London and the US.